Twinr Alternative: When You Want Real Builds, Not Rentals (2026)

 Do I get anything for free?

 Yes.
-New Code2Native accounts get one free build credit — enough to produce a working Android app (with a splash-screen watermark on the free tier) before spending anything.
+New Code2Native accounts get a Preview URL wrap — a marked APK, not a ZIP (with a splash-screen watermark on the free tier) before spending anything.

 Run one real build before you decide

-Twinr offers a trial of its editor; we offer a free build credit that produces an actual signed Android app.
+Twinr offers a trial of its editor; we offer a Preview URL wrap that produces a marked APK.
 Try both against your real project — the right answer depends on whether you need a no-code editor or a build system.